 Industry-wise, the valley has seen much activity.
 Mining and slate or stone quarrying as well as charcoal production were all carried out here.
 The abundant water power available from the becks was used from the medieval period until the 19th century for a number of processes, including corn grinding, wooden bobbin production, crushing bark for tanning, and manufacturing linen and woollen cloth.

 Tourism has played an important part in the valley’s story.
 Through its mention in the early guide books as well as the influence of William Wordsworth, Grasmere, Rydal and Ambleside became hugely popular destinations.
 This was further enhanced by the building of metalled roads after 1770 and the railway to Windermere in 1847.
 Of course, Grasmere and Rydal are forever linked with Wordsworth and his family as well as other important figures of the Romantic movement.
-The Wordsworth homes of Dove Cottage and Rydal Mount are today owned by the National Trust and enjoyed by visitors from all over the world.
+The Wordsworth homes of Dove Cottage (owned by the Wordsworth Trust) and Rydal Mount (still in the ownership of the Wordsworth family) are enjoyed by visitors from all over the world.
 Dora’s Field in Rydal is a delightful area of woodland that was planted with wild daffodils as a memorial to Wordsworth’s daughter Dora who died aged 42.

 The conservation link is strong in the valley, too.
 Wordsworth had protested against the extension of the railway from Windermere and this was also taken up by John Ruskin.
 It was here too, at Allan Bank on the shores of Grasmere, that Canon Rawnsley came to retire.
 Rawnsley was an instrumental figure in the preservation and protection of the Lakeland landscape and was formative in the birth of the National Trust.